Haboob

-A haboob (هَبوب) is an intense dust storm generated by strong winds from weather fronts or the downdrafts of thunderstorms.
-These storms occur in arid and semi-arid regions worldwide, including the Middle East, North Africa, Australia, and North America, and have also been observed on Mars and Titan.
+A haboob (هَبوب) is an atmospheric density current forming an intense dust storm generated by strong winds from the downdrafts of thunderstorms or, less commonly, weather fronts.
+These storms occur in arid and semi-arid regions worldwide, including West Asia, North Africa, Australia, and North America, and have also been observed on Mars and Titan.
 A haboob typically forms when cold air from a thunderstorm rushes downward, causing high winds at the surface which lift dust into the air.

-Haboobs can be up to 2000 m high, advancing up to 45 mph, and can last as long as 6 hours.
+In Khartoum, Sudan, haboobs have been historically documented as reaching up to 2000 m high, advancing at up to 45 mph, and lasting as long as 6 1/2 hours.
 Haboobs can occasionally span distances as long as 1000 km.

 Etymology

-The term "haboob" comes from the Arabic root "haab" meaning wind or blow, The term was originally used to describe dust storms in Sudan, and was first applied to North American dust storms in 1972 by Robert Ingram and co-authors.
+The term "haboob" comes from the Arabic root "haab" meaning wind or blow.
+The term was originally used to describe dust storms in Sudan, and was first applied to North American dust storms in 1972 by Robert Ingram and co-authors.
 The term came into common English usage in Arizona after 1999.

 Formation and characteristics

 When thunderstorms form, winds move in a direction opposite to the storm's travel, and they move from all directions into the thunderstorm.
 When the storm collapses and begins to release precipitation, wind directions reverse, gusting outward from the storm and generally gusting the strongest in the direction of the storm's travel.

-When this downdraft of cold air, or downburst, reaches the ground, it sweeps up dry, loose silt and clay (referred to collectively as dust) from the desert, forming a wall of airborne sediment that precedes the storm cloud.
+When this downdraft of cold, denser air, or downburst, reaches the ground, it sweeps up dry, loose silt and clay (referred to collectively as dust) from the desert, forming a wall of airborne sediment that precedes the storm cloud.
 This wall of dust can be up to 100 km (62 mi) wide, and several kilometers high.
 During their peak intensity, haboob winds can reach speeds of 35–100 km/h (22–62 mph) and may approach suddenly with minimal warning.
 Rain often fails to reach the ground level as it evaporates in the hot, dry air (a phenomenon known as virga).
 The evaporation process further chills the rushing air and propels it forward.
 In some instances, persistent rain may carry a significant amount of dust, leading to what is termed as mud storms in severe cases.